Embracing the challenges and opportunities of Electrical Vehicles and EV Charging

 Our expert panel, drawn from various viewpoints in the sector, will discuss the opportunities and challenges.

 Speakers: Asif Ghafoor - Amey Investments; Sophie Ogunbiyi - Toyota Motor Europe; Peter Molyneux - Transport for the North; and Helen Boyle - Electricity North West.

 About the Speakers:

-With over 17 years of sector experience gained in the UK and internationally, he specialises in advising on infrastructure project finance and PFI / PPP schemes, often in the social infrastructure sector and increasingly in renewable energy, transport and other economic infra.
-Nick’s clients include sponsors, contractors, equity investors, funders and the public sector (both central and local government).
+Nick Helm is an infrastructure partner with almost 20 years of sector experience gained in the UK and internationally.
+He specialises in advising on infrastructure project finance and PFI/PPP schemes, often in the social infrastructure sector and increasingly in renewable energy, transport and other economic infrastructure.
+Clean air and decarbonisation initiatives are an important developing focus and Nick is active in advising on Clean Air Charging Zones.

 Peter leads the Major Roads team at Transport for the North, working in partnership with the Department for Transport, Highways England, Local and Combined Authorities to determine and deliver the priorities for investment on the Strategic and Major Road Network aligned to the North’s Strategic Transport Plan.

 Sophie is External Affairs Manager in a small team responsible for managing Toyota Motor Europe’s corporate engagement with UK government, parliament, Whitehall, devolved and regional administrations, and other related stakeholders (including UK business media).
 Sophie leads on a number of key policy issues impacting the UK – including presenting Toyota’s position to national, devolved and regional government on issues such as environment and air quality, promoting Toyota’s sustainable technologies, specifically hybrid technology, as well as many other areas of industry related legislation.